Azathothas/Stars/README.md

 - [chrisdickinson/git-rs](https://github.com/chrisdickinson/git-rs) – git, implemented in rust, for fun and education :crab:
 - [cjrh/lifter](https://github.com/cjrh/lifter) – Download and sync new releases of single-file binaries from Github Releases and other sites
 - [ckaznable/tenki](https://github.com/ckaznable/tenki) – tty-clock with weather effect
+- [clickswave/voyage](https://github.com/clickswave/voyage) – Voyage is a stateful subdomain enumeration tool that combines passive and active techniques, user-specific databases, and fine-grained control built for efficient and reliable subdomain reconnaissance.
 - [cloud-hypervisor/cloud-hypervisor](https://github.com/cloud-hypervisor/cloud-hypervisor) – A Virtual Machine Monitor for modern Cloud workloads.
 Features include CPU, memory and device hotplug, support for running Windows and Linux guests, device offload with vhost-user and a minimal compact footprint.
 Written in Rust with a strong focus on security.
 - [cloud-hypervisor/rust-hypervisor-firmware](https://github.com/cloud-hypervisor/rust-hypervisor-firmware)
 - [cloudflare/boringtun](https://github.com/cloudflare/boringtun) – Userspace WireGuard® Implementation in Rust